dprint/dprint/docs/home.md

 ### `preferSingleLine`

-Experimental when `true`.
-I wouldn't suggest using this yet.

-When `false` (default), certain code will be allowed to span multiple lines even when it could possibly fit on a new line.
+When `false` (default), certain code will be allowed to span multiple lines even when it could possibly fit on a single line.

 For example, if the first parameter or argument is placed on a different line than the open parenthesis then the entire argument or parameter list will become multi-line.